WhatsApp: Scams and malware

 There are numerous ongoing scams on WhatsApp that let hackers spread viruses or malware.
 In May 2016, some WhatsApp users were reported to have been tricked into downloading a third-party application called WhatsApp Gold, which was part of a scam that infected the users' phones with malware.
 A message that promises to allow access to their WhatsApp friends' conversations, or their contact lists, has become the most popular hit against anyone who uses the application in Brazil.
 Clicking on the message actually sends paid text messages.
 Since December 2016, more than 1.5 million people have clicked and lost money.

 Another application called GB WhatsApp is considered malicious by cybersecurity firm Symantec because it usually performs some unauthorized operations on end-user devices.

 Bans

 China

-WhatsApp is owned by Meta, whose main social media service has been blocked in China since 2009.
+WhatsApp is owned by Meta, whose main social media service Facebook has been blocked in China since 2009.
 In September 2017, security researchers reported to The New York Times that the WhatsApp service had been completely blocked in China.
+On April 19, 2024, Apple removed WhatsApp from the App Store in China, citing government orders that stemmed from national security concerns.

 Iran

 On May 9, 2014, the government of Iran announced that it had proposed to block the access to WhatsApp service to Iranian residents.
-"The reason for this is the assumption of WhatsApp by the Facebook founder Mark Zuckerberg, who is an American Zionist," said Abdolsamad Khorramabadi, head of the country's Committee on Internet Crimes.
+"The reason for this is the assumption of WhatsApp by the Facebook founder Mark Zuckerberg, who is an American Zionist", said Abdolsamad Khorramabadi, head of the country's Committee on Internet Crimes.
 Subsequently, Iranian president Hassan Rouhani issued an order to the Ministry of ICT to stop filtering WhatsApp.
 It was blocked permanently until Meta answers September 2022.